Real-analytic realization of Uniform Circular Systems and some applications: Introduction

-We would note that the set of all measure preserving real-analytic diffeomorphisms on a torus is not a metrizable space.
-In fact it is very difficult to work in this space and we prefer to do all construction on a certain subset, namely, $\text{Diff }^\omega_\rho(\T^2,\mu)$ of the set of all measure preserving real-analytic diffeomorphisms on the torus. $\rho>0$ here is some pre-specified finite number and this subset consists of diffeomorphisms homotopic to the identity whose lift to $\R^2$ allows a complexification extending to a band of width $\rho$ in the imaginary direction (see section \ref{section real-analytic}).
+The goal of this article is to upgrade the aforementioned anti-classification result to the real-analytic category on $\T^2$.
+At this juncture, we point out that the set of all volume preserving real-analytic diffeomorphisms on a torus is not a metrizable space.
+In fact it is very difficult to work in this space and we prefer to do all construction on a certain subset $\text{Diff }^\omega_\rho(\T^2,\mu)$.
+For some pre-specified finite number $\rho>0$ this subset consists of all volume preserving real-analytic diffeomorphisms homotopic to the identity whose lift to $\R^2$ allows a complexification extending to a band of width $\rho$ in the imaginary direction (see Section \ref{section real-analytic}).
 This set has the structure of a Polish space and we can state the following theorem.